401(k) Growth Calculator

 Even though the formula looks compact, the practical lesson is straightforward.
 Growth comes from three sources: what you already have, what you keep adding, and the return earned on the whole amount.
 Time matters because it gives the return more chances to compound.
 Contribution rate matters because it determines how much fresh money enters the account each year.
 Employer match matters because it can increase your savings without reducing your take-home pay by the same amount.

 Suppose you already have $50,000 in your 401(k), earn $70,000 per year, contribute 6% of salary, receive a 50% employer match on contributions up to 6% of salary, expect a 7% annual return, and plan to save for 30 years.
-Your own annual contribution starts at $4,200, and the employer adds $2,100.
-Together, that is $6,300 in new money during the first year.
+Your own annual contribution starts at $4,200 (6% of $70,000), and because your 6% falls right at the 6% match cap, the employer adds half of it, $2,100.
+Together, that is $6,300 in fresh money during the first year.

 At the end of the first year, the account is not just the original $50,000 plus $6,300.
 The entire updated balance is also exposed to the assumed investment return.
 Over time, the account keeps receiving new contributions and keeps compounding.
 By the later years of the projection, the annual growth from investment returns may exceed the amount of the yearly contributions.
 That shift is one of the clearest signs that compounding has become the dominant driver of growth.

 When you enter those values into this calculator, the ending balance lands in the same general range as the example shown below.
-The exact figure depends on the calculator’s annual timing assumptions, but the broader takeaway is the same: a moderate contribution rate, a steady employer match, and a long time horizon can build a substantial retirement balance.
+The exact figure depends on the calculatorโs annual timing assumptions, but the broader takeaway is the same: a moderate contribution rate, a steady employer match, and a long time horizon can build a substantial retirement balance.

 Reading the Result